gabrielamiti/BIM/README.md

 Also the knowledge on Daylight and Indoor Climate were used to identify which component are relevant for a  analysis.

 ### IFC concepts
+Before starting analyzing the use case, the architectural IFC model needs to be done.
+When this is done, and can be loaded into Blender BIM, the script can be used.
 `IfcWindow` has been used as an IFC concept.
 From the `IfcWindow` object, the two attributes are used, `Overall.Height` and `Overall.Width`.
 The properties from the IfcWindow object are also collected in order to get the `PSet_Revit_Constraints` wherein the `sill height` is located.
 The window `ID` is used, to show which data is connected to the individual window.

+### Further analysis
+For further uses, this script can be used as part of bigger analyse, such as energy use calculations, U-values along with checking if the pane area is above 10% of the floor area.
+This can be done, by getting building elements such as windows, walls, floor areas and ligthing fixtures.
+The source of this data would be the materials, properties and dimensions.
+These analysis could be relevant for Indoor climate and Daylight engineers.
+When the analysis of the chosen use case are done, other use cases, such as *Architectural* and *Installation* projects can begin.